 When they started they were a group of about three women.
 The three women have slowly been reaching out to other women and gradually over one year the number has been growing.
 Some members drop out especially for fear of being shunned majorly because the group is against the deeply entrenched practices.

 The women started by saving their own daughters before reaching out to the rest.
 They have chosen to use the funds they save to support each other educate their children-both girls and boys.
 So far, they are celebrating their achievement where one of their members’ daughter is set to sit for final exams this year.

 The women highlighted that awareness levels are quite low and that the community is quite reluctant to stop the practice.
 They however said that they have heard of an organization working to end the practice in the area though they have not been reached.
 They also pointed out that cutters make a good income out of the ‘business’ ( KES 1500, 5Kgs Sugar, A goat, 500gms Tea Leaves per girl) and that they are not just about to stop.
-In fact cutters are rich.
-Some were sad that their elder daughters who have undergone the cut have dropped out of school and are married off leading impoverished lives.
+In fact cutters are rich!
+Some of the women were sad that their elder daughters who have undergone the cut have dropped out of school and are married off leading impoverished lives.

 Laisamis is arid.
 Rains come in the month of December through to January.
 During this time there is plenty of milk and blood since livestock have enough pasture to graze.
 This is considered the best time for FGM and child marriage.
 Child marriage is done to replace the livestock lost during drought through dowry- exchange of livestock for a girl.

-They pointed out that their men especially elders are the most difficult people to convince and if they were targeted, the practice would end.
+They pointed out that their men especially elders are the most difficult to convince and if they were targeted, the practice would end.
 The women concluded by stating that their vision is big.
 But they will save one girl at a time…